Newbury, Berkshire: Greenham Common

-1943 Bombing
+1943 bombing

 On 10 February 1943, two German bombers, Dornier Do 217s from ll/KG40 Bomber unit in Holland, on a nuisance raid, followed the Great Western Railway line running west from London.
 One of the bombers headed towards Reading while the other followed the line all the way to Newbury.
 At 4:43pm the bomber dropped eight high-explosive bombs over the town.
 There had been no time for a warning siren.
 The Senior Council School, St. Bartholomew's Almshouses, St. John's Church (just the altar was left standing) and Southampton Terrace were all destroyed, and another 265 dwellings were damaged, many of which had to be demolished.
 St John's Church was completely rebuilt after the war.
 15 people were killed and a further 41 people were injured, 25 seriously.

 Government

-Newbury is the administrative centre of the district administered by the unitary authority of West Berkshire, which as of 2011 has a population of 153,822 (an approximately straight-line increase of 15,022 since 1991).
-Newbury is also a civil parish, with parish council responsibilities undertaken by Newbury Town Council, based at Newbury Town Hall, since 1997.
+There are two tiers of local government covering Newbury, at parish (town) and unitary authority level: Newbury Town Council and West Berkshire Council.
+The town council is based at the Town Hall in the Market Place.
+West Berkshire Council is also based in the town, having its headquarters on Market Street.

 Newbury Town Council currently has 23 councillors, representing seven wards of the town, currently: Brummel Grove, Clay Hill, Falkland, Northcroft, Pyle Hill, Victoria and St Johns.
-As of 2019, 19 of the councillors represent the Liberal Democrats, 2 represent the Conservative Party and 2 represent the Greens.
+In the 2023 United Kingdom local elections, the Liberal Democrats retained control of the town council, with 21 councillors elected, alongside 2 Green Party councillors.

 In the House of Commons, the town is in the Newbury constituency.
-Since the general election of December 2019 this constituency has been represented by Laura Farris, a Conservative.
+Since the General Election of July 2024 this constituency has been represented by Lee Dillon, a Liberal Democrat.
 From 1999 to 2020 Newbury was part of the South East England European Parliament constituency electing MEPs by proportional representation.
-The twinning was held at The Corn Exchange Newbury.
-Newbury is twinned with the following: